bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 By listing your API in the API Directory, you also gain access to tools for managing your API consumers through access requests and approvals.

-## API Listings
+## API listings

 The API Directory shows available APIs through API listings.
 Each listing features one API and is visible as a card on the API Directory's main page.

 ![BC Route Planner API card](../artifacts/api-directory-card.png)

 Cards show basic metadata about the API: the API name (`title`), associated ministry (`organization`), description (`notes`), and available environments.
-This metadata is defined in a `dataset`.
+This metadata is defined in a Dataset.

-Despite the name `dataset`, don't think that all API's need to serve *data*.
+Despite the name "dataset", don't think that all API's need to serve *data*.
 Many API's provide services, for example, the [BC Route Planner API](https://api.gov.bc.ca/devportal/api-directory/740?preview=false) returns vehicle routes between start and end points.

 !!! info
-    Think of `datasets` as API metadata records.
+    Think of Datasets as API metadata records.

 Clicking on the API name opens the full API listing details.

 ![BC Route Planner API listing details](../artifacts/api-directory-listing.png)

-Here, additional metadata details defined in the `dataset` are visible, as well as the associated `products` which consumers can request access to.
+Here, additional metadata details defined in the Dataset are visible, as well as the associated Products which consumers can request access to.

 !!! info "Products"
-    `products` bundle one or more gateway services which are protected in the same way.
+    *Products* bundle one or more Gateway Services which are protected in the same way.
 They are used to manage consumer access.

-## Sharing Your API
+## Share an API

-API Listings in the Directory can be created and managed via:
+API listings in the Directory can be created and managed via:

 - ⭐ **Command Line Interface (CLI)**: See the [Quick Start tutorial](../tutorials/quick-start.md) for instructions on downloading the CLI and logging in.
 - **Directory API**: Go to [Gateway Administration](../resources/gateway-admin.md#directory-api) for links to the Directory API specs and Swagger UI.